Khalid0md/mayflower/README.md

 # mayflower
-A list of trending AI products run npm install && node src/index.js to test need a .env file with secrets
+A list of trending AI products run npm install run npm run build need a .env file with secrets